Schlabbi/docker-notify/Readme.md

 # Docker-Notify

 Docker-Notify can send you a mail or call a webhook when a Docker image gets updated.

+If you are trying to set docker-notify up on a SYnology, [here](Synology Readme.md) is a guide for that.

 ## Variable Definitions
 * `$CONFIG_DIR` defines the directory where the config is stored